junxit/us-congress-bills-116/bill.md

 >   - **(2)** *Agency* The term Agency means the Federal Emergency Management Agency.
 >   - **(3)** *Eligible entity* The term eligible entity means—
 >     - **(A)** a State; or
->     - **(B)** an Indian tribal government that has received a major disaster declaration during the 5-year period ending on the date of enactment of the STORM Act.
+>     - **(B)** an Indian tribalTribal government that has received a major disaster declaration during the 5-year period ending on the date of enactment of the STORM Act.
 >   - **(4)** *Hazard mitigation plan* The term hazard mitigation plan means a mitigation plan submitted under section 322.
 >   - **(5)** *Insular area* The term insular area means Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the United States Virgin Islands.
 >   - **(6)** *Low-income geographic area* The term low-income geographic area means an area described in paragraph (1) or (2) of section 301(a) of the Public Works and Economic Development Act of 1965 (42 U.S.C.
 3161(a)).